 We have cancelled more visas in the last year than Labor cancelled in six years in Government.

 We have introduced further legislation to strengthen the Minister’s power to cancel visas.

 If this legislation is passed, the Minister will be able to cancel visas of people convicted of a crime punishable by a maximum sentence of two or more years in prison, which involves violence, sexual assault, domestic abuse and the use or possession of weapons.

 This will capture people convicted of crimes that strike at the heart of the Australian community, regardless of whether they have been given a jail sentence.

 CANCELLING CITIZENSHIP FOR TERRORIST CONDUCT (DUAL NATIONALS)

-In 2015, we passed legislation to revoke citizenship of any dual-national who: engages in a terrorist act or other specified terrorism-related conduct; engages in hostile activity with a terrorist organisation overseas; or is convicted of a terrorist act or other terrorism-related offence.
+This includes anyone who: engages in a terrorist act or other specified terrorism-related conduct; engages in hostile activity with a terrorist organisation overseas; or is convicted of a terrorist act or other terrorism-related offence.

 STOPPING DRUGS AT THE BORDER

-We are improving our ability to stop drugs at their source.
-For example, since we established Taskforce Blaze – the first ever task force of its kind between agencies in Australia and China.
+For example, we established Taskforce Blaze – the first ever task force of its kind between agencies in Australia and China.

-Information current as at March 2018
+Information current as at January 2019